-As Keith Law, in his interesting book “Smart Baseball” points out, we fans want a number to measure and compare the quality of our baseball players’ offense.
-The trouble is, so many of the numbers we use regularly don’t give us the whole picture.
+We fans want a number to measure and compare the quality of our baseball players.
+Trouble is, so many of the numbers we’re comfortable with don’t really give us a full picture.

-Batting average (AVG), though traditional and ubiquitous, is perhaps the most flawed of all.
-On-base percentage (OBP) is more useful, as is slugging percentage (SLG), though the attempt to give us a holistic look by combining those two into one measure, OPS (literally “on-base percentage plus slugging”), doesn’t really work for a number of reasons.
+Batting average (abbreviated as BA or AVG), though traditional and ubiquitous, is perhaps the most flawed of all.
+On-base percentage (OBP) is more useful, as is slugging percentage (SLG), though the attempt to give us a holistic look by combining those two into one measure, OPS (literally “on-base percentage plus slugging”), doesn’t really work for a number of good mathematical reasons.

-We rely on slash lines of AVG, OBP, SLG, despite their one dimensionality, just as we take our temperature to see if we’re running a fever, knowing full well that the absence of fever doesn’t necessarily mean we’re healthy.
+We rely on slash lines of AVG, OBP, SLG, despite their one dimensionality, just as we take our temperature to see if we are running a fever, knowing full well that the absence of fever does not necessarily mean we’re healthy.

-Law is a proponent of wOBA, short for weighted on-base average, a sabermetric based on linear weights that was created by Tom Tango. wOBA covers all the typical batter’s events (hits, extra base hits, walks, times hit by a pitch, and outs) and it weighs each of those components that correspond to their impact on the game.
+wOBA covers all the typical batter’s events (hits, extra base hits, walks, times hit by a pitch, and outs) and applies weights to each of those components that correspond to their impact on the game.

 wOBA weights aren’t applied as simplistically as they are with SLG, which wrongly assumes that triples are worth three times more than singles, for example.
 Instead, weighting for wOBA is systematically determined based on the run scoring environment and updated every year.
-When certain kinds of are more scarce, the weighting adjustments make these individual feats more valuable and, naturally, the converse is true.
-When certain events, say home runs, are more plentiful, the weighting reduces their value in the wOBA calculation.
+As baseball changes due to any number of external events, the weighting adjustments used in wOBA make these individual feats more valuable and, naturally, the converse is true.
+When, for example home runs, are more plentiful, the weighting reduces their value in the wOBA calculation.

 There’s little reason to create a new glossary for stats here at RSNStats.com.
-Rather, if you’re interested to know more, look into fun Law’s book or check out the explanations available on the Fangraphs, Hardball Times, and Major League Baseball web sites.
+Rather, if you’re interested to know more, check out the recommended books (above) or the explanations available on the Fangraphs, Hardball Times, and Major League Baseball web sites.